Temple of Hanuman, who performed duty in lieu of His bhakt

 Parad Mandir Kshetra puranam

-There was a learned person who used to recite ‘Sundra Kand’ in the Hanuman temple near his house before proceeding to perform his duties in the office.
-He was a great devotee of Sri Hanuman, and was employed in the army.
-One fine day while he was reciting ‘Sundra Kand’ he was so deeply involved in the Ramayana that he lost sense of time.
-When he over came the emotion, he realised that he had over stayed in the Hanuman temple.
+A learned person used to recite ‘Sundra Kand’ in the Hanuman temple near his house before performing his duties in the office.
+He was a great devotee of Sri Hanuman and was employed in the army.
+One fine day while he was reciting ‘Sundra Kand’ he was so deeply involved in the Ramayana that he lost his sense of time.
+When he overcame the emotion, he realised that he had overstayed in the Hanuman temple.
 That day he was also to attend practice of march-past in the camp.
-Since he is a disciplined man, he went straight to the commandant and apologised for not attending the rehearsal of march-past.
-But the commandant looked at him and asked him why he was asking for an apology when he had attended the rehearsal in the morning.
+Since he is a disciplined man, he went straight to the commandant and apologised for not attending the rehearsal of March-past.
+But the commandant looked at him and asked why he was asking for an apology when he had attended the rehearsal in the morning.
 It was a surprise for the devotee.
-When his batchmates also confirmed that he had attended the morning parad, he was even more surprised.
+When his batchmates confirmed that he had attended the morning parade he was even more surprised.

 In the morning he went to Sri Hanuman temple and saw that Sri Hanuman was smiling at him in a naughty way.
-It took him few seconds to know the fact that his prediction was correct.
-He realised that he is destined to spread the glory of Sri Rama.
+It took him a few seconds to know the fact that his prediction was correct.
+He realised that he was destined to spread the glory of Sri Rama.
 Hence he offered his resignation from the army and started spreading the glory of Sri Rama by giving discourses on Sri Ramayana.

 Parad Hanuman